worldofnick/LocalBeats/README.md

 ### Nick Porter
 - Configure initial project setup
 - Get Project building on Heroku
-- Searching and filtering API through REST backend
 - Routes for Events, Bookings, Searching, Profiles
-- Backend REST API for notification system to send email notifications and notifications to users on site
+- Searching and filtering with filters, location, and other parmeters API through REST backend
-- Backend REST API for creating an event and booking
+- Backend REST API for creating an event and booking (accepting/declining booking)

 ### Adam Rosenberg
 - Profile page and profile editing form for the front end in Angular